zipkinlab/Ayebare_etal_2023_ProcB/Data/README.md

             pairs) used to generate a null model expectation.
         -   col\[2\] - mean latent abundance (each sample = 60 species
             pairs).

+# Data attributes

+1. **`Data attributes.txt`**: Files containing metadata (mostly duplicated in this README).
+References a slightly different file structure but also has info on file size.